Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Introduction

 Motivated by the increasing trend of designing methods inspired by human memory processes in this paper, we ask a fundamental question: are unlearned diffusion models capable of self-regenerating forgotten information?
 If such a phenomenon occurs, it opens up new avenues of research into model memory and suggests the need to define new tasks to assess their self-remembering abilities.
 We introduce a novel evaluation protocol for unlearning algorithms, based on a new task called \textbf{\settingfull{}} (\setting{}), which focuses on reintroducing the removed information into an unlearned model using only a few images. \setting{} serves as a valuable diagnostic tool: if a model is susceptible to rapid recovery of erased knowledge, its unlearning cannot be considered reliable, see Fig. \ref{fig:teaser}.
 By revealing these vulnerabilities, our framework not only provides a fresh perspective for assessing existing methods but also establishes a foundation for developing more robust and resilient approaches to machine unlearning in the future.

 To investigate this phenomenon, we propose the \ourfull{} strategy, which we consider a regenerative process, showing how knowledge recovery affects unlearning models.
 An overview of the strategy is presented in Fig. \ref{pipeline}.
 Our method begins by applying DDIM inversion to reconstruct latent trajectories of images corresponding to the removed concept.
 To overcome the scarcity of available samples, we expand this dataset using spherical interpolation in latent space, which provides diverse yet consistent training examples.
 Next, instead of fine-tuning the full model, we update only a lightweight LoRA adapter, enabling efficient retraining with minimal computational cost.
 This design makes \our{} practical even under resource constraints, while also serving as a diagnostic tool to probe the depth of forgetting.
-We demonstrate that some models fail to truly forget the targeted concept.
-Furthermore, we demonstrate that certain models exhibit a particular predisposition to rapidly recall previously forgotten concepts, indicating that this information is still stored in structures analogous to human long-term memory.
-In contrast, models with lower regenerative capacity show greater memory loss and more effective unlearning.
+Some models fail to truly forget the targeted concept.
+Furthermore, we demonstrate that certain models exhibit a particular predisposition to rapidly recall previously forgotten concepts, indicating that this information is still stored in structures analogous to human long-term memory, \rebutal{we call this phenomenon short-term forgetting.
+This process is demonstrated on generated images using prompts containing concepts of \textit{nudity} (Fig. \ref{results_flux_nsfw}), and \textit{parachute} (Fig. \ref{results_flux_parachute}).} In contrast, models with lower regenerative capacity show greater memory loss and more effective unlearning.

-Specific models are able to rapidly recover the erased knowledge, while others require extensive fine-tuning.
-We hypothesize that this difference arises from the way unlearning methods affect the underlying representation manifold.
-In particular, certain approaches result in a sudden drop in the FID score across concepts, indicating that the model has moved outside the manifold, leading to shallow, short-term forgetting that can be quickly reversed.
-In contrast, methods associated with long-term forgetting tend to preserve FID scores across other classes, which indicates that the model remains within the manifold but replaces the erased knowledge with alternative representations, consequently making recovery more difficult.